makeruniverse/docs/docs/blog/posts/Early-adopters.md

     - Holger
 ---

-Where do we find ideas in the making?
-The ones that are ahead of the curve.
+Startups have advantages as well as disadvantages against established companies.
+One advantage they have is that they can comfortably focus on emerging markets.
+But what are emerging markets?

-A great heuristic is to look out for what [the nerds are doing on the weekends](https://cdixon.org/2013/03/02/what-the-smartest-people-do-on-the-weekend-is-what-everyone-else-will-do-during-the-week-in-ten-years): not the Netflix shows they are watching, or the video games they are playing.
-More interesting to us are the half-baked products and ideas that they also spent their time with.
+A great heuristic to find an emerging market is to look out for what [the nerds are doing on the weekends](https://cdixon.org/2013/03/02/what-the-smartest-people-do-on-the-weekend-is-what-everyone-else-will-do-during-the-week-in-ten-years).

-Nerds, or: early adopters, don't mind half-baked products that come with flaws, as long as they adress the needs they have.
-And this is where things get interesting, if you want to have success in markets.

-For example, in 2007, it became obvious to me that podcasting would become a bigger thing.
-At that time almost nobody I knew, had a clue about podcasting.
-But some nerds did.

-In the summer of 2007, I met Christian, a programmer whith whom I worked together at a short-lived startup.
-Christian was the first person I met, who listened to podcasts.
+Nerds in that sense are early adopters.
+They spent their time with market offers that are irrelevant to a majority of people, not because their needs are vastly different, but they tolerate market offers with poor qualities.

-I also liked the idea of podcasting.
-But I didn't like the user experience: Finding files was a mess since there we no podcast apps, and no one seemed to share them on streaming sites.
-The podcasts you would eventually find, sounded like they were made in a bunker.
+For example, in 2007, Christian first introduced me to the concept of podcasting.
+Nobody else I knew, had a clue about it.
+I liked the idea, but I didn't like user experience around it.
+For example, to find podcast files was a mess.
+There we no podcast apps, and no one seemed to share them on streaming sites.
+Moreover, all podcasts sounded like they were made in a bunker.
+This is why it took several more years, before I started to consume podcasts on a regular basis.

-Christian didn't mind these flaws.
-He would program his own tool to crawl for podcasts, and he would listen to them late at night on his computer during coding-breaks.
-To him, podcasting was the ultimate solution for his need to consume interesting content.
-As an early adopter, he was ready to use half-baked solutions.
-In that sense he was the canary in the coal mine.
-If you want to understand emerging markets, you need to understand their early adopters.
+Not for Christian, though.
+Christian, the programmer who moved to Berlin for the electronic clubs, would start listen to podcasts during long coding sessions at night.
+To him, podcasting was the ultimate solution for his need to consume intesting content that he wouldn't hear on the radio.
+He was one of the early adopters that tolerated the flaws that came along with the new offer.

-It took me five more years, before I finally started to consume podcasts on a regular basis.
+In contrast, I was only part of an early majority that started to consume podcasts, once the user experience improved significantly.
 What happened?
-Podcasting then came along with a convenient user experience.
-Smart phones made it possible to find podcasts and to listen to them on-the-go.
-At that time, everybody kind of knew that podcasting would become a market of its own.
+Smart phones.
+It was then possible to find podcasts and to listen to them everywhere.
+But the market was in already in the making long before.